jokla/CarND-LaneLines-P1/writeup.md

 <img src="./img_doc/color_challenge.png" width="360" alt="Combined Image" />

-This is due to the fact that we lose valuable color information when we convert in grayscale and because the Canny operator find edges when we have shadows.
+Indeed, as you can see in the following picture, we lose valuable color information when we convert the image in grayscale.
+Moreover, the Canny operator find a lot of edges when we have shadows on the road.

 <img src="./img_doc/gray_challenge.png" width="360" alt="Combined Image" />

-The right line is a little jumpy mainly because of the curve: the function fitline is trying to fit a line on a curvy lane.
-It would be useful to shrink the ROI in this case, but I preferred to keep the same ROI size as used for the first two videos.

 #### Testing the pipeline on a YouTube Video: